 That’s all there is to it.
 Your fish fertilizer is ready to go.

-- Organic fish emulsions are produced from unused fish parts, and are natural resources which will otherwise be wasted.
+- Organic fish emulsions are produced from unused fresh fish parts, and are natural resources which will otherwise be wasted.

 - They contain ample Nitrogen- Phosphorus- Potassium which are essential plant elements.